MarahGamdou/Concurrent-Web-Crawler/README.md

-this is a URL crawler which can efficiently crawl as many URL as possible.
+This is a URL crawler which can efficiently crawl as many URL as possible.

 Input: a list of seed URL